bosskmk/pluto_grid/README.md

 ## Changes we made
 - Improve the adaptability of the column title - https://github.com/bosskmk/pluto_grid/pull/811
 - Customize the cell border color - https://github.com/bosskmk/pluto_grid/pull/810
+- Be able to disable the internal Key Manager

 ## NOTE
 Whenever the original library is updated, we need to update this as well.